Arithmetic inflection of superelliptic curves: Inflectionary curves and surfaces from bielliptic curves of genus two

 \section{Inflectionary curves and surfaces from bielliptic curves of genus two}

-Given a curve $X$ of genus 2 defined over a field $F$ with $\mbox{char}(F) \neq 2$, let $\tau$ denote the hyperelliptic involution of $X$, let $G:=\Aut (X)$ denote the automorphism group of $X$ over the algebraic closure $\ov{F}$ by $G:=\Aut (X)$, and let $\bar G:=G/\<\tau\>$ denote the reduced automorphism group.
-We say that $X$ is {\it bielliptic} whenever it has a non-hyperelliptic involution.
-In this case, the canonical projection to $X/G$ realizes $X$ as a double cover of an elliptic curve.
+Let $X$ be a curve of genus 2 defined over a field $F$ with $\mbox{char}(F) \neq 2$.
+We say that $X$ is {\it bielliptic} if it admits a degree two morphism to an elliptic curve defined over the algebraic closure $\ov{F}$.
+Equivalently, $X$ is bielliptic if it has a (non-hyperelliptic) involution $\sigma$ such that $X/\<\sigma\>$ is an elliptic curve.